 A longtime advocate for Maine’s traditional outdoor recreation, a prize-winning journalist, and a behavioral economist are among the recipients of the UMaine Alumni Association’s 2020 Alumni Achievement Awards.
-Recipients will be honored at ceremonies to be held on campus on Friday, April 24th.

 George Smith ’70 has been chosen for the Alumni Career Award, the association’s highest honor.
 The former executive director of the Sportsman’s Alliance of Maine and a champion for Maine’s land and access to it, Smith spent decades advocating for state policies related to Maine’s outdoor heritage and environmental preservation.
 In addition, he has achieved prominence as a book author, newspaper columnist, blogger, and television show host.
 Maine Governor Janet Mills and U.S. Senator Angus King were among those who nominated Smith for the award.
 He lives in Mount Vernon, Maine.